 Summary: Windows stuck on a black screen with a spinning circle or a cursor?
 Windows 10 PC or laptop won't boot after a reset or update?
 Get a blue screen or Windows 10 stop code?
 Check this page to get some detailed troubleshooting tips to get your PC running again.

 There are few things more frustrating than a PC or laptop won't boot.
-Imagine that when you push the power button of your Dell, HP, Acer or Lenovo computer just like you do every day, but nothing happens…Maybe the Windows 10 computer fails to start at all, it might power up but shuts down immediately, it probably boots to an unresponsive black/blue screen, or perhaps it gets stuck on a login screen or the logo of the PC.
+Imagine that when you push the power button of your Dell, HP, Acer or Lenovo computer just like you do every day, but your Windows computer doesn't boot up as usual…Maybe the Windows 10 computer shows no sign of power at all, it might be booting up but shuts down immediately, it probably boots to an unresponsive black/blue screen, or perhaps it gets stuck on a login screen or the logo of the PC.

 Windows 10 not booting and showing a black screen, help!

 Recently my laptop went through a Windows update, but my computer immediately became very slow after this (programs not responding and generally unable to use my laptop for anything).
 I shut it down and it was still the same.
 The next morning, my laptop would not even boot and just showed a black screen for 8 mins until a message which reads reboot and select proper boot device or insert boot media in selected boot device and press a key' appears.
 I've tried everything the internet has to offer like force shut down to get my computer to perform an automatic repair which failed.
 I'm getting desperate as I do not have a reboot device anywhere and there are some important data on my computer.
 Please help!!